 Months go by.
-The 18-inch shrubbish plant grows to two feet, then three.
+The 18-inch shrubbish plant grows to 2 feet, then 3.
 The plant’s owner is delighted.
 “Progress,” she thinks.
 “Trees are taller than bushes, so we must be on the right track!”

 Yes, there is!